 INTERNAL FINANCIAL CONTROLS

-PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS
+PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

 RELATED PARTY TRANSACTIONS

 Further the Company has not entered into any contract or arrangement or transactionwith the related parties which could be considered material in accordance with the policyof the Company on materiality of Related Party Transactions.
 In view of the abovedisclosure in Form AOC-2 is not applicable.
 The Related Party Transaction Policy asapproved by the Board is available on the website of the Company.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-All Independent Directors of the Company have given declarations that they meet thecriteria of independence as provided in Section 149(6) of the Companies Act 2013 andRegulation 16 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations2015.
+All Independent Directors of the Company have given declarations that they meet thecriteria of independence as provided in Section 149 of the Companies Act 2013 andRegulation 16 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations2015.

 CONSERVATION OF ENERGY ETC.

-The details as required under Section 134(3)(m) read with the Companies (Accounts) Rules 2014 is annexed to this Report as Annexure 2 and forms part of it.
+The details as required under Section 134(3)(m) of the Companies Act 2013 read withthe Companies (Accounts) Rules 2014 are annexed to this Report as Annexure -1 and formspart of it.

 The Company has neither invited nor accepted any deposits from the public.